 After the SuperDraft, he told American journalist Will Parchman: “I didn’t feel dissed by any club that didn’t pick me.
 I’m not going to lose sleep over it at the end of the day.
 But it’s definitely encouraging for me to see other clubs pass up on me, because then when I play them, they’re going to look at the scoreboard, and they’ll know they made the wrong decision.”

 He’s certainly not short on self-confidence, admitting that he has a chip on his shoulder and a point to prove to those clubs who might have underestimated him at the Player Combine.

 RBNY manager Jesse Marsch is seemingly happy with the club’s selection: “When you look at his overall athleticism along with his soccer package, his ability to run, his ability to close things down, it naturally fits into the style that we play.
 We ranked him in the top 10 in the draft and to get him at 17 we feel very fortunate.”

 If Lewis appears in MLS, he will become the fourth Bermudian to play in the league following Freddy Hall, Reggie Lambe (both Toronto FC) and Khano Smith (New England Revolution, RBNY).

 By Nathan Carr

-Thanks for reading!
+Thank you for reading!
 How do you see Zeiko Lewis doing at the New York Red Bulls?
 What did you make of his SuperDraft speech?
-Feel free to leave your comments in the comments box below.
-You can check out THOCF on Twitter and Facebook.
+Feel free to leave any constructive feedback in the comments box below.
+Meanwhile, you can get in touch with us on Twitter, Facebook and Instagram.